madhurima-nath/usefulCodes/excelParsing/README.md

 and produce Word document as output.
 The data here is dummy, and do not correspond to actual real data.

-This final notebook intakes the excel reports which have information regarding changes/updates and creates an output Word document.
+The notebook intakes the excel reports which have information regarding changes/updates and creates an output Word document.
 The Excel file has information on updates made on either on